 2. Anouk Wipprecht

 Anouk Wipprecht is a Dutch fashion designer and innovator who works in the field of “FashionTech”, where fashion and technology come together to create complex designs.
 Anouk utilizes 3D printing services like Materialise to create her famous designs, including the Smoke Dress and the Spider Dress.
-Anouk has partnered with large corporation like Google and Microsoft and one of her designs was showcased during the 2011 Super Bowl halftime performance with The Black Eyed Peas.
+Anouk has partnered with large corporations like Google and Microsoft and one of her designs was showcased during the 2011 Super Bowl halftime performance with The Black Eyed Peas.

 3. Iris Van Herpen